gmo-ierae/areion-openssl/README.md

 - The changes for QUIC will always be at the tip of the branch -- you will know what is from the original OpenSSL and what is for QUIC.
 - New versions are quickly created once upstream creates a new tag.
-- The use of git commands (such as "cherry") can be used to ensure that all changes

-have moved forward with minimal or no changes.
-You will be able to see
-QUIC: Add X" on all branches and the commit itself will be nearly identical on all branches, and any changes to that can be easily identified.
+- The use of git commands (such as `cherry`) can be used to ensure that all changes have moved forward with minimal or no changes.
+You will be able to see "QUIC: Add X" on all branches and the commit itself will be nearly identical on all branches, and any changes to that can be easily identified.

 What about library names?
 -------------------------